endojs/endo/README.md

 ## Frozen Objects Only

-The entire object graph must be "hardened" (recursively frozen), such as done by the `@agoric/harden` module.
+The entire object graph must be "hardened" (recursively frozen), such as done by the `ses` module (installed with `@agoric/install-ses`).
 The serialization function will refuse to marshal any graph that contains a non-frozen object.

 ## Beyond JSON